 Cutting the gluten free biscuits

 Cut the biscuit into whatever shape you prefer.
-If you want to see the beautiful flaky layers, I find a square scone to be best.
+If you want to see the beautiful flaky layers, I find a square biscuit to be best.
 If you like a circular biscuit, Use a floured cutter to cut straight into the dough in a single movement.
-Do not twist the cutter, or you might damage all the layers you have worked hard to create.
+Do not twist the cutter or you might damage all the layers you have worked hard to create.

 Repeat this process with the remaining biscuit dough.
 Circular biscuits always end up with awkward little dough scraps that have to be re-rolled.
 This re-rolled biscuit will be denser than the rest, as the butter smushes into the dough.
 This is just the nature of the beast.
 Try to roll lightly and gently.

-Once the biscuits are cut, place them in the freezer in a 24cm cake tin.
+Once the biscuits are cut, place them in the freezer in a 10 inch cake tin.

 Baking the biscuits